 Chickpea seed undergoes hypogeal germination where the cotyledons and seed coat remain below ground.
 The first two nodes produce scale leaves and at least one node will remain below ground during early growth.
-This offers protection from late spring frosts and the plant will regrow from these nodes if top growth is damaged.
+This offers protection from late spring frosts and the plant may regrow from these nodes if top growth is damaged.
 The first true leaf is produced at the third node position.
 On average, a new node is produced every three to four days.

-Desi chickpea and newer Kabuli varieties have leaves about 5 cm long with nine to 15 leaflets, and are described as having a fern-leaf structure.
+Desi chickpeas and newer Kabuli varieties have leaves about 5 cm long with nine to 15 leaflets, and are described as having a fern-leaf structure.
 Some older Kabuli varieties, such as CDC Xena, have a single (unifoliate) leaf structure instead of leaflets.

-Chickpea has an indeterminate growth habit.
+Chickpeas have an indeterminate growth habit.
 Plants continue to flower until they encounter some form of stress, such as drought, heat, frost, or nitrogen deficiency.
 Flowers, which are highly self-pollinating, are produced at the 13 tor 14 node stage (usually 50 to 55 days after seeding) in axillary racemes.
 In most years the plant would be expected to reach maturity in 110 to 130 days.

 Figure 1.
 Chickpea seedling

 Chickpeas are heat tolerant and thrive under good moisture conditions with daytime temperatures between 21°C and 29°C, and nighttime temperatures between 18°C and 21°C. However temperatures of 30°C and higher cause stress during early flowering and pod development.
 It is relatively drought tolerant as its long taproot (often greater than a meter in depth) can access water from a greater depth than other pulse crops.